davidazulay9573/full-stack-react-nodejs/README.md

 ### Using `node.js` && `express`

-to building the server.
+To building the server.

 ### Using `mongo-db`

-to store the data.
+To store the data.

 Make sure you have installed `Mongo-DB` before starting the server.
 ###  Run in terminal :